Body Wisdom

 Supportive Additions:

-Posture-focused stretches and nervous system awareness practices to help you reconnect with your body’s signals.
+Posture-focused stretches and nervous system awareness techniques to help you reconnect with your body’s signals.

-The session unfolds slowly—beginning with grounding breathwork to bring your mind back into your body.
-Warm compresses soften the upper back, followed by deliberate, unhurried strokes that remind your system it’s safe to release.
+The session begins with grounding breathwork, followed by warm compresses and unhurried strokes that remind your system it’s safe to release.

-This isn’t just tension relief—it’s an intentional reset, aligning body and mind so you can move into fall with steadiness and clarity.
+This isn’t just tension relief — it’s an intentional reset, aligning body and mind so you can move forward with steadiness and clarity.

-We can push through, ignoring the signals—or we can pause, listen, and enter the next chapter with more energy and presence.
+We can push through, ignoring the signals — or we can pause, listen, and move into the next chapter with more energy and presence.

 It’s about grounding deeper.